 Spiny and Fishhook Waterflea

 Anglers often discover new infestations.
-Both waterfleas collect in masses on fishing lines and downrigger cables.
+Both waterfleas collect in masses on fishing lines and downrigger cables (see cover).
 These masses can clog the first eyelet of rods, damage a reel's drag system, and prevent fish from being landed.
 They can spread to inland waters when fishing gear is contaminated with egg-laden females.
 While females die out of water, under certain conditions they produce eggs that resist drying, remain viable, and can establish a new population.
 Eradicating established infestations is impossible.
 Your help detecting and reporting new infestations is vital for preventing their spread.

 Identify Invasive Waterfleas

-- Difficult to distinguish without magnifaction 1/4 - 5/8 inches (5-15 mm) total length
+- Difficult to distinguish without magnification, 1/4 - 5/8 in (5-15mm) total length

 - Prefer deep lakes, but can establish in shallow waterbodies and rivers